nosqlbench/nosqlbench/ACTIVITY_REFACTORING_PLAN.md

 ## Implementation Status

 ### Completed
+- Replaced the former interface hierarchy with a single `Activity` class containing all runtime logic
-- Created ActivityImpl as the unified implementation combining SimpleActivity and StandardActivity
+- Removed the deprecated wrapper classes (`Activity`, `SimpleActivity`, `StandardActivity`) in favor of the unified implementation
-- Converted Activity interface to a concrete class extending ActivityImpl for compatibility
-- Simplified SimpleActivity and StandardActivity to thin wrapper classes
+- Updated ActivityLoader, StandardAction, and related infrastructure to target the concrete `Activity`
-- Updated ActivityLoader to directly instantiate Activity
+- Adjusted unit tests to instantiate the new Activity class directly
-- Removed StandardActivityType factory complexity
-- Fixed all compilation issues related to the refactoring
+- Fixed compilation issues introduced during consolidation
+- Eliminated `StandardActivityType` and updated `ActivityTypeLoader` to surface driver adapters directly
+- Converted remaining generic helpers (e.g., `BaseAsyncAction`) to depend on the concrete Activity implementation
+- Replaced `*Delegate` accessor pattern with streamlined setter/getter names and automatic ActivityDef observer updates

 ### Current Architecture
-- **ActivityImpl** - Main implementation class with all functionality
+- **Activity** - Main implementation class with all functionality
-- **Activity** - Compatibility wrapper extending ActivityImpl (deprecated)
-- **SimpleActivity** - Thin wrapper extending ActivityImpl (deprecated)
-- **StandardActivity** - Thin wrapper extending SimpleActivity (deprecated)

 ### Migration Path
-Applications can continue using Activity, SimpleActivity, or StandardActivity as before, but should migrate to using Activity (and eventually ActivityImpl) directly.
-All deprecated classes are marked for removal in future versions.
+All callers must construct and work with `io.nosqlbench.engine.api.activityapi.core.Activity` directly.
+No compatibility wrappers remain, so downstream modules should update imports if they referenced the deprecated types.

 ### Benefits Achieved
 - Reduced code duplication (removed 600+ lines from SimpleActivity)